flashcordon/big-history/Mystères-physique.md

 large – potentially gigaparsecs – scales and axes that overlap with the CMB dipole direction.
 If not due to experimental systematics or interstellar physics, one exciting possibility is that these features are cosmo- logical in origin.
-- LQGs (large Quasar Group alignments) (see also section II) are large-scale agglomerations of QSOs that appear to be statistically signif- icant departures from uniformity.
-The first LQG was found in 1982, the second in [467], and the third in [168] (CCLQG).
-Many more examples have been found since, mostly in data from SDSS, with the most extreme example currently being that of [30] (Huge-LQG).